John J. Manning

 John J. Manning (February 2, 1842 – September 13, 1911) was an Irish American frontiersman, lawman, gold prospector, rancher and saloon owner in the American West during the latter part of the 19th century.
 He was a prominent citizen in Deadwood, South Dakota from his arrival in 1876 to his death.
 Manning was the first elected sheriff of Lawrence County, Dakota Territory which included Deadwood.
 He served several terms as sheriff, as well as operated saloons, several livery stables, and a cattle & horse ranch in nearby Belle Fourche in South Dakota.

 Early life

 John J. Manning was born in County Kilkenny, Ireland on February 2, 1842, to parents James & Julia Manning.
 In 1847, the Manning family immigrated to the United States, and quickly settled in Highland, Iowa County, Wisconsin.
-John spent his adolescence years in Highland with his parents and older brother Thomas and a younger sister Mary.
+John spent his adolescent years in Highland with his parents and older brother Thomas and a younger sister Mary.
 During that time, John's father was engaged in farming.
 John remained in Highland until 1860, and shortly thereafter headed West, initially to Colorado, and then Idaho, Montana, Dakota and Alaska.